 Aims of the Queen's Biology Undergraduate Program

-Our mission is to produce engaged, independent, reflective, critically thinking graduates who will be inspired and able to actively contribute to the improvement of society.
+Our mission is to produce engaged, independent, reflective, critically-thinking graduates who will be inspired and able to actively contribute to the improvement of society.
+Our Department prides itself on specifically striving for strong integration across all hierarchical levels in Biology so that our research and teaching reflect comprehensive interconnected understanding of biological patterns and processes at scales from the molecule to the whole ecosystem.
 The Biology undergraduate program provides a well-balanced, high quality education, aimed at fostering a commitment to the learning and application of biological principles throughout the experiences of life.
 In essence, we want to train students how to ‘think as scientists’ (i.e. how to use evidence-based reasoning to understand phenomena and solve problems).
 This fundamental life skill is central to effective decision-making and therefore has benefitted not only those of our graduates who have gone on to develop biological science research careers, but also those who are now progressing in a wide range of other disciplines (e.g. teaching, health sciences, professional biologists/biotechnologists, as well as business, law, accounting, management etc.).
 Accordingly, we anticipate that this distinctively broad educational perspective, along with the specific goals outlined below, will produce graduates that are highly competitive for the best opportunities available in the workplace and in leading professional and graduate school programs.

-- Discuss, evaluate and critique evidence and its interpretation, to reach an advanced understanding of phenomena, processes and perspectives that arise in modern living.
+2. Discuss, evaluate and critique evidence and its interpretation, to reach an advanced understanding of phenomena, processes, and perspectives that arise in modern living.

-- Learn independently (i.e. when presented with a question or problem to which the student does not already know the answer, he or she is capable of self-driven, independent learning by focussing and logically reflecting on the topic, and then finding, analysing and synthesising the relevant information to address that question or problem.
+4. Learn independently (i.e. when presented with a question or problem to which the student does not already know the answer, he or she is capable of self-driven, independent learning by focussing and logically reflecting on the topic, and then finding, analysing and synthesising the relevant information to address that question or problem).

-- Describe the diversity of animal, plant and microbial life, its origins and evolutionary history, and the fundamental principles underlying the functioning of living systems using a core knowledge base that spans all hierarchical levels in biology including molecular biology, cell biology, genetics, biochemistry, physiology, ecology, and evolutionary biology.
+1. Describe the diversity of animal, plant and microbial life, its origins and evolutionary history, and the fundamental principles that underlie the functioning of living systems, using a core knowledge base that spans all hierarchical organisational levels in biology and includes molecular biology, cell biology, genetics, biochemistry, physiology, ecology, and evolutionary biology.

 Why pursue a Queen’s University Bachelor of Science in Biology Degree?